Before you read

 - No difference health-wise between farmed and wild fish.

-Doctor Aldama’s words of advice
+Doctor Aldama’s advice

-- Suppliers: make it affordable!
+- For suppliers: make it affordable!

 |1||The world position Spain is expected to be in terms of life expectancy in 2030 (currently Hong Kong)|